-A delicious tomato based soup with ground meat, corn, mushrooms and peppers: pizza in soup form!
-This is a good way of feeding lots of veggies to your kids without them even complaining.
+A cheesy pizza soup with tomatoes, ground beef, corn, mushrooms, and peppers!
+This is a good way of feeding lots of veggies to your kids without hearing any complaints.

 What can I say?
 Both my kids are huge pizza fans and they absolutely loved this soup!